UNIVERSE-HPC/course-material/libraries/pybamm/06_final_exercises.md

 5. Use the `plot_summary_variables` function and compate the summary degradation variables for the various degradation models.
 What do you observe?
 Tip: check the docs for more information about this function.

 ## Exercise 2: Long experiments
-In [CROSSREF]() we saw how to run experiments, that is how to change the cycling conditions between constant current, constant voltage, drive cycles...
+In [lesson 2](./02_experiments.md) we saw how to run experiments, that is how to change the cycling conditions between constant current, constant voltage, drive cycles...
 The goal of this exercise is to explore how to run very long experiments (i.e. experiments with hundreds or even thousands of cycles).

 1. Run an experiment consisting of 10 cycles of 1C discharge, rest, a C/3 4.2 V CCCV charge and another rest.
 2. Now try running the same experiment but for 500 cycles.
 Which issues are you encountering?
 Tip: you might want to use a simple model (e.g. SPM) to get faster simulations.